Gratitude and Lingonberries

 Makes approximately 24 chocolates using a mini-muffin pan.

-2-3 tbsp.
-Lingonberry jam (Or try real lingonberries if you can get them!)
+- 2-3 tbsp.
+Lingonberry jam (Or try real lingonberries!)

-1. Create a “double boiler” by placing cacao butter in a pan on top of a pot of boiling water.
-You want to melt the cacao butter, not cook it.
+1. Create a “double boiler” by placing cacao in a bowl on top of a pot of boiling water.
+This is important.
+You want to melt the cacao butter down, not cook it.
+WARNING: This will be one of the most tantalizing aromas you have ever experienced in your life.

 2. Take liquid cacao butter, honey, and salt and mix in a small bowl.
-Slowly add in cacao powder a little bit at a time.
-Mix until smooth.
+Slowly add in cacao powder a little bit at a time as you mix until smooth.

 3. Pour approximately one centimeter of chocolate into the bottom of each tin and place in freezer.
 (This should be half the chocolate.)